November 15, 2018

 I love getting a new project and learning the ins-and-outs of a story.
 I’m passionate about continuing to grow... and coming up with different ways of visualizing moments.

-When did you first realize you wanted to be to be in the industry/work as a producer?
+When did you first realize you wanted to be in the industry/work as a producer?

 I’ve always wanted to write and tell stories, and I had a love of managing and working with a team in all of my previous jobs.
 As a journalism major with a concentration in communications, I studied a wide-range of subjects.
 It wasn’t until my very last semester that I took a film class and realized I absolutely loved shooting and editing.
 That’s how I knew I needed to pursue production and work my way into the biz.